codio-content/HTML_and_CSS-CSS/.guides/content/Where-do-we-put-our-styles-3dc8.md

-# Where do we put our style ?

 Now that we have seen what is CSS and how it's structured, let see where and how to add it to our html pages, there are 3 options :

 * In a separate CSS file, that we will reference from our HTML document.